SebiGo/BrewControlClient/README.md

 # Installation
 ## Compile project
-This project is based on the AngularUI seed template.
+This project is based on the [AngularJS seed template][angular-seed].
 You need to have npm and bower installed.
 To clone and install the project:
 ```
 git clone git@github.com:SebastianGoodrick/BrewControlClient.git